doanduyhai/Achilles/README.markdown

  - Dirty check for simple and collection/map type properties
  - Lazy loading
  - Collections and map support
- - Native wide row mapping with dedicated annotations
- - Support for Cassandra wide rows mapping inside entities
+ - Support for Cassandra clustered entities with compound primary key
- - Support for multi components column name with wide row
  - Join columns with cascading support
  - Support for counters
  - Support for custom consistency levels